discrete-notes/discrete-notes.github.io/_posts/2020-10-01-build-certify-1.md

 after some time, even if it started from a chaos of states.
-For example, if the goal is to compute a spanning tree, at the end of the computation, every node has in its state the description of a pointer to its parent in the tree, and the collection of pointers forms a spanning tree.
-But now suppose that a fault occur, and a pointer is changed.
-If the nodes only hold the pointers they cannot detect that something is wrong.
-And the strategy where every node remembers the pointers of its neighbors does not work: a fault can change many states at once (and if the degree is large this would require a lot of space).
+For example, if the goal is to compute a spanning tree, at the end of the computation, every node has in its state the description of a pointer to a neighbor, and the collection of pointers forms a spanning tree.
+Now suppose that a fault occur, and a pointer is changed.
+If the nodes only hold the pointers in memory, they cannot detect that something is wrong.

-Thus the nodes also keep some data in addition to the output.
+Thus the nodes have to store more than just the output.
 For example in the case of a spanning tree, the nodes keep their distance to the root and the ID of the root.
 This can easily be computed during the computation.
 More importantly,